 According to new documents recently released by Canadian government, emerging issues may include targeting the use of virtual private networks and website blocking.
+Bell, one of major telecom companis in Canada asked the government to ban VPN services in Canada ahead of North American Free Trade Agreement (NAFTA) negotiations.
 The document identifies a few issues, each likely to be exceptionally controversial.
 One of the issues involves the use of VPN for copyright infringing purposes.
 VPNs are widely used in corporate environments to ensure secure and safe communications and by a growing number of Internet users seeking technological tools to better protect their privacy online.
 The same technologies can be used to hide copyright infringing activity, however.

 Much like new legal rules for VPN use, new legislation on accessing foreign streaming services like Netflix and other would be complicated and difficult to enforce.
 With millions of Canadian Netflix users, there is no possibility of targeting individuals.
 The only real possibility is take action against the streaming services themselves.
 Canada already has tough laws targeting websites that enable infringement, but so-called hybrid services are a business issue for rights holders rather than a matter for copyright reform - according to Toronto Star